Panalphabetic window

 A panalphabetic window is a stretch of text that contains all the letters of the alphabet in order.
 It is a special type of pangram or pangrammatic window.

-Natural-sounding panalphabetic sentences are not particularly difficult to construct; the following sequence of 132 letters by Howard Bergerson is often quoted:
+Natural-sounding panalphabetic sentences are not particularly difficult to construct.
+Poet Howard Bergerson constructed the following 132-letter panalphabetic window:

 Considerably rarer are short, naturally occurring panalphabetic windows.
 Based on the letter frequency distribution of a large corpus, Mike Keith calculated the expected window size for English text to be around 3000 letters.
 His computer-assisted search of Project Gutenberg identified the shortest natural panalphabetic window as a 535-letter passage from The Alkahest, a translation of Honoré de Balzac's La Recherche de l'Absolu:

+A shorter 408-letter panalphabetic window was identified by Branden Aldridge in 2018, from Thomas Hart Benton's 1854 autobiography Thirty Years View: